finagle/finch/docs/best-practices.md

 [to have any faces you like][faceless] as long as it makes programming fun again: some of the Finch users write [Jersey-style][diar] programs, some of them stick with [CRUD-style][issue263] ones.

+To better organize your code and put endpoints in sort-of controllers you can use [Finchrich][finchrich].
+This external project allows you to combine endpoints in controllers, nest them, and convert controllers into the endpoint coproducts without any kind of runtime reflection.

 Note that all of the Finch examples are written in the "Vanilla Finch" style, when no additional levels of indirections are layered on top of endpoints.